 The key here is to sell it.
 A quick move to third will make it less likely that the runner at first takes off.
 And the third baseman then needs to be quick in making his throw to second.

 Considerations: Feel free to try this multiple times in a row to try and bait the runner on first base.
+You can also run this play later in the game if you didn’t throw through to second when this situation came up earlier.
+The team may be more comfortable sending the runner from first.

 Considerations: The goal here is to prevent the run from scoring.
 So it’s important that if the runner is caught too far off base that the pitcher first runs at the runner.
 One option for the baserunner is to intentionally go too far, then run home when a throw is made to third.
 The defense cannot allow that to be possible.

-The Play: Throw from Catcher to Third Base
+Throw from Catcher to Third Base

 The Execution: Once again, the defense rotates as if a runner will be thrown out at second.
 After receiving the pitch, the catcher makes a quick, strong throw to third.
 The runner will steal second base, and we’re okay with that.